A few of the most common questions we get asked about our programs from interested applicants and our alumni.

 - Goal Setting

 - If you are in school full-time, congratulations!
 This is one pathway that can lead to gainful employment.
-We encourage you to stick with it and successfully complete your studies
+We encourage you to stick with it and successfully complete your studies.
+Please note that if your post-secondary institution considers you to be a full-time student, you are not eligible for our programs.

 - The College or University where you are enrolled will have career services and resources that you have access to.
 If you are looking for career support, we encourage you to make an appointment with your school’s career services department